juliafmorgado/hugo/content/en/posts/2024-09-12_cloudnative-challenge4-eks.md

 ![](https://blog-imgs-23.s3.amazonaws.com/eks-wp-cluster-deleted.png)

+## Questions
+1. Am I missing anything between Step 1 and Step 2?
+Should I have created an IAM OIDC Provider for the cluster, add an IAM service account, install EBS CSI Driver and deploy the Amazon EBS CSI Driver to the cluster like I did here: https://www.juliafmorgado.com/posts/easily-deploy-wordpress-and-mysql-on-amazon-eks/
+  What is the purpose of these steps?
+2. How should I manage the database secrets?
+In this current blog post, I put the db credentials directly on the deployment.yaml file, but on the other blog (mentioned above), I created a kustomization file with the db secret.
+Which approach is better?
+What are the best practices?
+3. What should I do about the database issue?
+How can I debug it?

 ***

 If you liked this article, follow me on [Twitter](https://twitter.com/juliafmorgado) (where I share my tech journey daily), connect with me on [LinkedIn](https://www.linkedin.com/in/juliafmorgado/), check out my [IG](https://www.instagram.com/juliafmorgado/), and make sure to subscribe to my [Youtube](https://www.youtube.com/c/JuliaFMorgado) channel for more amazing content!!